openproblems-bio/website/content/NeurIPS_docs/about_tasks/task3_modality_alignment.md

 Further information on any of these metrics can be found at https://www.biorxiv.org/content/10.1101/2020.05.22.111161v2

-The batch covariate used for evaluation is “donor”, however you may want to encode the site of data collection as an additional or replacement batch covariate
+The batch covariate used for evaluation is “donor”, however you may want to encode the site of data collection as an additional or replacement batch covariate.

 ## Prizes